Public Sector Coverage

 Lugenbuhl provides both counseling and litigation services for insurance companies seeking assistance evaluating and handling the complexities of public-sector insurance coverage issues involving third-party claims arising under public-entity-management liability, public-entity general liability and law-enforcement liability coverage forms.

-Lugenbuhl frequently provides advice and counseling regarding insurance coverage under policies of insurance, including both occurrence-based and claims-made policies, issued to municipalities, counties, city, parish or county, and other local governments.
-Lugenbuhl attorneys regularly counsel insurers on a variety of public-sector liability coverage issues including takings and expropriation claims, inverse-condemnation claims, public-officials liability claims, public-sector negligence claims, law-enforcement-liability claims, and constitutional claims asserted under 42 U.S.C. § 1983.
+Lugenbuhl attorneys frequently provide advice and counseling regarding insurance coverage under policies of insurance, including both occurrence-based and claims-made policies, issued to municipalities, counties, city, parish or county and other local governments.
 Our counseling services include evaluating policy language, drafting insurance coverage opinions, and drafting reservation-of-rights letters on behalf of insurers.

 • Whether a city employee or elected official is a protected person under the terms of the policy